 - A unique place to go in Thailand and the kickass spread ain’t bad either!

-Why is the Damnoen Saduak one of the best places to visit in Thailand?
+Why is the Damnoen Saduak one of the must eats in Thailand?
 It is the most popular floating market in the country!
-Floating markets are one of the best places to go in in Thailand for a mean feed in a unique setting.
+Floating markets are one of the top places to go in in Thailand for a mean feed in a unique setting.
 They are also one of the best ways to experience Thai culture and cuisine.